 2018 2017

-Board of Directors remuneration Short term benefits 9,300 15,687 9,688 15,654
+loard of Directors remuneration 9,300 9,688

-24,987 25,342
+hort term benefits 15,687 15,654

+24.087 25 242

 The Group has established a remuneration policy for its Board of Directors.
 This policy is comprised of two components; a fixed component and a variable component.
 The variable component is related to the financial performance of the Group.
-The total Directors' remuneration is within the limit prescribed by the Commercial Companies Law.
+The total Directors' remuneration is within the limit prescribed by the Commercial Companies Law